A SYMPOSIUM CONVENED BY THE HONOURS IN CURATORSHIP CLASS OF 2018

 Header image: the Honours class and CCA staff.

-We would like to extend thanks to the following people: the moderators and panellists for generating an engaging dialogue, Jade Nair and Karen Ijumba for planning and co-ordinating the symposium, Fazlin van der Schyff for generously assisting with printing, Maggie du Toit for snapping images on the day, Nina Liebenberg and Lyndall Cain for assisting with co-ordination, and Norval Foundation for providing the CCA’s Honours in Curatorship Class of 2018 with an inspirational space in which to close off their year.
+We would like to extend thanks to the following people: the moderators and panellists for generating an engaging dialogue, Jade Nair Karen Ijumba and Lyndall Cain for planning and co-ordinating the symposium, Fazlin van der Schyff for generously assisting with printing, Maggie du Toit for snapping images on the day, and Norval Foundation for providing the CCA’s Honours in Curatorship Class of 2018 with an inspirational space in which to close off their year.